Shahi Kangri

 Shahi Kangri is a mountain peak located at 6,934m (22,749ft) above sea level in the far west of the Transhimalaya.

 Location

 The peak is located in the Shyok catchment area, west of Aksai Chin (China) in the Leh district of Union territory of Ladakh (India).
 The prominence is 1644 m.

 Climbing history

 In 2017, a climbing attempt was made by Divyesh Muni, his wife Vineeta Muni, Rajesh Gadgil, Dinesh Koday, Ratnesh, and Roshmin Mahendru.
 But it was not successful.

-On 23 June 2022, an 55 men Indian Army expedition team, led by Brigadier Saurabh Singh Shekhawat, successfully scaled the climb to Shahi kangri.